 Every MEng Research student shall undergo an oral examination on his/her thesis (the student must attend the oral examination in person).
-For submissions in 2020 up to March 2021, all orals will be in an online format for example MS Teams with no public presentation.

 The student must submit his/her own work in a thesis that reflects:

 - Mastering of the relevant field of study (research need not necessarily be original for a Master's thesis, as for doctoral studies). - Adequate command of the relevant research method. - Familiarity with the relevant literature. - The ability to interpret research results. - Clear and systematic presentation of the material and logical exposition of the argument. - Proper documentation and support of the results of independent research. - Acceptable linguistic and stylistic presentation.